12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 • Tap into Black Friday by gamifying your discounts.
 Create a quiz on your website, where visitors can play to win free shipping or an even better discount.
 Make the experience fun and personalized, while encouraging them to purchase.

 • Publish an advent calendar for your Christmas campaign on your website.
-Provide a new promotion or discount code that can be claimed by a visitor only on that particular day.
+Visitors can get a new promotion or discount code only on that particular day.
 This can help drive traffic to your website and promote your seasonal products!

 • Use quizzes to generate more newsletter subscribers or to build your mailing list.
 Quizzes work as data collection points to segment your customer base for personalization.